bspan07/puccinia_hordei_pangenome/README.md

 Scripts 01-08 contain all commands used to perform initial hifiasm assembly, remove low coverage contigs, remove mitochondrial contigs, remove "contaminant" contigs, confirm accurate phasing and perform manual scaffolding of chromosomes.

 # Gene annotation
 09_geneannotation.Rmd details all steps performed in gene annotation.
+10_addsecreted.sh was used to add additional secreted genes obtained from RNAseq data (StringTie transcripts).

 # Data visualization
 Bespoke code or undescribed methods were used to make elements of the following Figures: